-Purpose: this is the main graphics library developed by Silicon Graphics.
-It is used when VMD is being compiled on an SGI workstation.
-This library is needed by all the FormsObj base- and sub-classes, as well as all classes which begin with the word GL or Cave (i.e., GLRenderer, CaveDisplayDevice).
+Purpose: this is the graphics library developed by Silicon Graphics.
+It is used when VMD is being compiled for a workstation with hardware accelerated graphics.
+This library is needed by all the FormsObj base- and sub-classes, as well as all classes which begin with the word OpenGL or Cave (i.e., OpenGLRenderer, CaveDisplayDevice).